edadma/libsndfile/README.md

 Example
 -------

 This example is a direct translation of the [make_sine](https://github.com/libsndfile/libsndfile/blob/master/examples/make_sine.c) example in the C library repository.
-It generates a [WAV](https://en.wikipedia.org/wiki/WAV) uncompressed audio file called "sine.wav", which plays a 4 second 440Hz (A440) sound.
+It generates a [WAV](https://en.wikipedia.org/wiki/WAV) uncompressed audio file called "sine.wav", which plays a 4-second sound at 344Hz in the left channel and 466Hz in the right channel.

 ```scala
 import math._